stolk/icmp_watch/README.md

 ## Limitations

  * Uses ICMP sockets, which means that sysctl net.ipv4.ping_group_range needs to be set properly.
 (My Ubuntu 22.04 was configured correctly for this, by default.)
- * For now, IPv4 only, but adding IPv6 support shouldn't be hard.
- * Update frequency is currently hard-coded to 1 second.

 ## Usage